 “Please God help me!!!
 I am struggling so much to function.
 I just have one health problem after another for the last 4 years.

-I gave up dancing, the thing that I love because of chronic back pain, I gave up my social life because I never feel well enough to see my dance friends anymore… [read more]
+I gave up dancing, the thing that I love because of chronic back pain, I gave up my social life because I never feel well… [read more]

 - How to explain endometriosis?